-TriCaster's IsoCorderTM technology can multiple capture a/v sources simultaneously.
+TriCaster's IsoCorder^M technology can capture multiple a/v sources simultaneously.
 The first of these sources is referred to as the Primary source.
-Additional sources in many combinations can added be in Secondary recording shown group below.
+Additional sources in many combinations can be added in a Secondary recording group shown below.

 (Recording options are discussed in more depth in Chapter 20, Record and Grab.)